Marinated pork with prunes

 Directions

-• Soak beans and quinoa (separate) overnight or at least for 8 hours.
+• Soak beans and quinoa (if used) overnight or at least for 8 hours.

 • After 8 hours, rinse water off of the beans.
 Place them in a bigger pot, cover well with water, bring to a boil and turn down the heat.
-Cook for 2 hour covered on low heat or you can use a pressure cooker.
+Cook for 2 hours covered on low heat.
+You can also use a pressure cooker to cook the beans (check pressure cooker manual for cooking time).

-• Rinse quinoa, sauté on medium heat in a little oil for a few minutes and add 1/2 cup of water.
-Again bring it to a boil, turn down and cook on low heat until the liquid is absorbed, 12-15 minutes.
+• Rinse the quinoa.
+In a small pot add the rinsed quinoa and 1/2 cup of water.
+Bring it to a boil, turn down and cook on low heat covered until the liquid is absorbed, for 12-15 minutes. (omit if using wild rice instead).

-• Cook wild rice in 1 1/2 cups of water, 1/4 tsp of salt.
-Bring it to a boil and then turn the heat down and cook with cover half way covering the pot.
+• Cook wild rice in 1 cups of water.
+Bring it to a boil and then turn the heat down and cook for 20 minutes half way covering the pot.
 Do not cover the pot completely.
+(Use 1.5 cup of water for 3/4 cup of wild rice).

-• In a large bowl, mash the 1 1/2 cups of cooked beans leaving it a bit chunky.
+• In a large bowl, mash the cooked beans leaving it a bit chunky.
 This is a quick and easy process, I would not use a machine to do this step.

-• Add 1/4 cup of cooked quinoa, cooked 3/4 cup of wild rice and the rest of the ingredients.
+• Add the cooked quinoa, cooked 3/4 cup of wild rice and the rest of the ingredients.
 Mix thoroughly.

 • Heat a pan with some oil over medium heat.

-• Place patties in the pan and cook them 3 to 4 minutes on each side.
+• Place the patties in the pan and cook them for 5 minutes on each side.
 Use a wide spatula for turning and taking the patties out.

-• Take the 2 outer layers of the onion off and slice it thinly.
-Sauté the onions for about 10-15 minutes over high medium heat until brown.
+• Slice the onions.
+Sauté the onions for about 10-15 minutes over high medium heat or until they turn slightly brown.
+(If using).

 enjoy!